mb09h530/Overleaf-tutorial/README.md

 ![](elements.PNG)

-The working surface is composed of three areas:
+The working surface is composed of two areas:
+The main part in the showing the tex file containing your LaTeX code and the part to the right where your document is displayed as a pdf after compilation (which is done automatically).
-* The area to the left where you manage the files being part of your document (tex file, bibliography, figures,...) and where you can download your project as a zip-file;
+A third area can be added to the left by clicking on the menu _PROJECT_.
+There, you manage the files being part of your document (tex file, bibliography, figures,...) and can download your project as a zip-file.
-* The part in the middle showing the tex file containing your LaTeX code;
-* and the part to the right where your document is displayed as a pdf after compilation (which is done automatically).

 **2. Upload your own tex-file:** Currently, your document just consists of a blank file.
 However, we would like to continue working on the document you created in Tutorial 2: Writing publications with R.
 The easiest way to upload a new tex file is to upload it from your local computer.
-To do so, click on the add files button in the upper left corner and choose upload from computer.
+To do so, click on the _Add Files_ button in the upper left corner and choose upload from computer.

 ![](replace_tex.png)

-You can either drag your file (which you probably called publication.tex) to the uploading window opening or choose a file via the CHOOSE FILES button.
+You can either drag your file (which you probably called publication.tex) to the uploading window opening or choose a file via the _CHOOSE FILES_ button.

 ![](drag_file.PNG)